Coronavirus: China postpones parliament meeting over virus outbreak | DW | 24.02.2020

 Quarantine poses practical challenges

-In a bid to prevent further spread of the virus, much of the country has ground to a halt.
-A number of cities, mainly in Hubei province, are under lockdown with public transport and commercial flights temporarily suspended.
+In a bid to prevent further spread of the virus, a number of cities, mainly in Hubei province, have been put under lockdown .
+Tens of millions of people are affected by the lockdown with public transport and commercial flights temporarily suspended.

 The epidemic has infected nearly 80,000 people and claimed more than 2,500 lives.

 One of the biggest parliamentary bodies in the world, NPC members gather for around two weeks each year and vote on important pieces of legislation.
-Members oversee the enforcement of the Constitution and can enact and amend basic law concerning matters such as criminal offences, as well as elect and appoint members to the central state organs.
+Delegates oversee the enforcement of the constitution and can enact and amend basic law concerning matters including criminal offences.
+The NPC also elect and appoint members to the central state organs.

 In 2018, the meeting saw the approved removal of presidential term limits, potentially allowing Xi a lifelong tenure.

-While the NPC is used to portray the government as answerable to the people's representatives, critics say the deliberations are pre-determined in advance and acts as a de-facto rubber stamping body.
+Critics say the NPC acts as a de-facto rubber stamping body and used to portray the government as answerable to the people's representatives but that deliberations are in fact pre-determined.

 mvb/stb (Reuters, AFP)Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.